 Mark’s experience includes:

-- Acting for a leading owner/operator of jack-up installation vessels in relation to the drafting and negotiation of construction contracts with various builders for new jack-up installation vessels to service offshore wind projects
+- Acting for a leading owner/operator of wind turbine installation vessels in relation to the drafting and negotiation of construction contracts with various builders for new wind turbine installation vessels

 - Acting for the buyer in distressed ship sale and purchase (US$200 million-plus) of a deep water pipelayer and construction vessel and associated remotely operated vehicles (including coordination of cross-jurisdictional and bankruptcy risk matters)